 Disparate DevSecOps tools, practices, and processes can impede collaboration, visibility, and productivity while increasing the chance for human error.
 Automating life-cycle operations offers an ideal opportunity to create consistent, repeatable processes, workflows, and frameworks that simplify interactions among software development, IT infrastructure, and security teams.

-Using a single, human-readable language, Red Hat Ansible® Automation Platform delivers a unified, user-friendly automation foundation that promotes collaboration, transparency, and consistency across all aspects of an organization’s IT environment, from applications and security to networks and infrastructure.
+Using a single, human-readable language, Red Hat Ansible® Automation Platform includes all the tools, services, and training needed to implement enterprise-wide automation.
+It delivers a unified, user-friendly automation foundation that promotes collaboration, transparency, and consistency across all aspects of an organization’s IT environment, from applications and security to networks and infrastructure.

 DevSecOps at scale with containers, Kubernetes, and application services